 Symphony No. 5 in E minor, Opus 64

-Even the Tchaikovsky Fifth was once new music, and controversial new music at that.
+THE BACKSTORY Even Tchaikovsky’s Fifth was once new music, and controversial new music at that.
 The first extended commentary on it in English was written by William Foster Apthorp, who by day was on the Boston Symphony’s payroll as its program annotator and at night reviewed its concerts for the Boston Evening Transcript.
-As a critic, Apthorp was famous for his dislike of new music, no matter whether it came from Russia, France, or Germany, and Baker’s Biographical Dictionary of Musicians notes that “his intemperate attacks on Tchaikovsky elicited protests from his readers.”
+As a critic, Apthorp was famous for his dislike of new music, no matter whether it came from Russia, France, or Germany, though it must be said that his attacks on Tchaikovsky elicited protests from his readers.
 As the Boston Symphony’s wordsmith, Apthorp had to pull in his horns.
 The Fifth Symphony came to Boston in October 1892 with the great Arthur Nikisch on the podium.
 Introducing it, Apthorp wrote that